Unsupervised Neural Machine Translation for Low-Resource Domains via Meta-Learning

 \subsection{Experimental Results}

-In order to verify the effectiveness of leveraging the high-resource domains, i.e., source domains, to handle the low-resource domains, i.e., target domain, we compare the unsupervised and supervised models with ours and other baseline models.
+In order to verify the effectiveness of leveraging the high-resource domains (i.e., source domains) to handle the low-resource domains (i.e., target domain), we compare the unsupervised and supervised models with ours and other baseline models.
 The unsupervised model is trained on in-domain data which significantly suffers from data scarcity in that it only uses low-resource in-domain data.

-The supervised model is trained on parallel sentences with almost twice as many words as those used by other unsupervised approaches.
-Although those models are initialized by XLM, as shown in Table~\ref{table.main_result}, the unsupervised and supervised models show the worst performance in all the cases.
+Although the unsupervised and supervised models are initialized by XLM, as shown in Table~\ref{table.main_result}, those models show the worst performance in all the cases.
 This result indicates that when the small size of an in-domain corpus is given, it is appropriate to utilize the out-domain datasets rather than to train only with low-resource data.
-In addition, the performance of the unadapted model is far behind against other models, such as the transfer learning model, \toolnameMeta, and \ourtoolname.
-This implies we need an adequate strategy of leveraging the high-resource domains to improve the performance.
+In addition, the performance of the unadapted model is far behind against other models, such as the mixed finetuned model, transfer learning model, \toolnameMeta, and \ourtoolname.
+This implies that we need an adequate strategy of leveraging the high-resource domains to improve the performance.

-We further compare the performance between our proposed approaches (e.g., \toolnameMeta and \ourtoolname) and the transfer learning model.
+We further compare the performance between our proposed approaches (i.e., \toolnameMeta and \ourtoolname) and \rv{the other two finetuning models (i.e., the transfer learning and the mixed finetuned} models).
 Our methods exhibit the leading performances in both directions of translation ($en \leftrightarrow de$).
 They consistently achieve improvements of 2-4 BLEU score in most of the settings.
 Furthermore, \ourtoolname consistently obtains better BLEU scores and converges faster than \toolnameMeta does.
-We assert that our proposed losses, i.e., the aggregate-domain and the cross-domain losses, help the model to easily adjust to the unseen in-domain dataset, and thus accelerate the convergence speed.
+We assert that our proposed losses, i.e., the aggregated meta-train and the cross-domain losses, help the model to easily adjust to the unseen in-domain dataset, and thus accelerate the convergence speed.